Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Preliminaries

 The \emph{nonattracting subgroup system} of an attracting lamination was first introduced by Bestvina-Feighn-Handel in \cite{BFH-00} and later explored in great details by Handel-Mosher in \cite[Part III, pp-192-202]{HM-20}.
 Nonattracting subgroup system records the information about the lines and circuits which are not attracted to the lamination.
 We will list some of the properties which are central to our proofs. \begin{lemma}(\cite{HM-20}- Lemma 1.5, 1.6) Let $\phi\in\out$ and $\Lambda^+\in \mathcal{L}^+(\phi)$ be an attracting lamination such that $\phi(\Lambda^+) = \Lambda^+$.
 Then there exists a subgroup system $\mathcal{A}_{na}(\Lambda^+)$ such that: \begin{enumerate} \item $\mathcal{A}_{na}(\Lambda^+)$ is a malnormal subgroup system and the set of lines carried by $\mathcal{A}_{na}(\Lambda^+)$ is closed in the weak topology. \item A conjugacy class $[c]$ is not attracted to $\Lambda^+$ if and only if it is carried by $\mathcal{A}_{na}(\Lambda^+)$. \item If each conjugacy class of a finite rank subgroup $B < \F$ is not weakly attracted to $\Lambda^+_\phi$, then there exists some $A < \F$ such that $B< A$ and $[A]\in \mathcal{A}_{na}(\Lambda^+_\phi)$. \item If $\Lambda^-$ and $\Lambda^+$ are dual to each other, we have $\mathcal{A}_{na}(\Lambda^+)= \mathcal{A}_{na}(\Lambda^-)$. \item $\mathcal{A}_{na}(\Lambda^+)$ is a free factor system if and only if $\Lambda^+$ is not geometric. \item If $\{\gamma_n\}_{n\in\mathbb{N}}$ is a sequence of lines such that every weak limit of every subsequence of $\{\gamma_n\}$ is carried by $\mathcal{A}_{na}(\Lambda^+)$ then for all sufficiently large $n$, $\{\gamma_n\}$ is carried by $\mathcal{A}_{na}(\Lambda^+)$.

 \end{enumerate} \end{lemma} A pseudo-Anosov on a surface with non empty boundary induces a fully irreducible automorphism called \emph{geometric} fully irreducible.
 Geometricity was relativized by Bestvina-Feighn Handel \cite{BFH-00} by extending it to so that it is a property of an EG stratum of a relative train track map.
-The definition of geometricity is expressed in terms of the existence of what we call a ``geometric model" which in some sense associates a notion of geometricity (a geometric object given by a surface and an attached graph) to each stratum.
-(See \cite{HM-20} for details of constructions of geometric models.)
+The definition of geometricity is expressed in terms of the existence of what we call a ``geometric model" (See \cite{HM-20} for details of constructions of geometric models.)

 When $\Lambda^+$ is geometric, the geometric model gives us the structure of the nonattracting subgroup system (\cite[Definition 2.1, Lemma 2.5]{HM-20}).
 In particular, there is a unique closed indivisible Nielsen path $\rho_r$ of height $r$. (\cite[Fact 1.42]{HM-20})